 |

-The HTML to PDF Converter component uses a platform specific runtime.
+The Excel to PDF Converter component uses a platform specific runtime.

 On Windows platforms, the runtime generally does not require the installation of additional dependencies.